automl/neps/docs/reference/optimizers.md

 For a list of available optimizers, please refer [here](./search_algorithms/landing_page_algo.md).

+!!! tip "Interactive tutorial"

+    The Optimizer Selection section of the [Efficient Optimization tutorial](https://colab.research.google.com/github/automl/neps/blob/master/tutorials/3_efficiency_techniques.ipynb) lists all built-in optimizers with their default hyperparameters and runs several of them on the same task.

 ### 2.3 Hyperparameter Overrides

 For users who want more control over the optimizer's hyperparameters, you can input a dictionary with your parameter choices together with the optimizer name.